saeltz/flex-carousel/README.md

-# flex-slider
+# flex-carousel
-Awesome Responsive Flexbox Slider
+Awesome Responsive Flexbox Carousel

+Just copy the HTML, CSS and JavaScript.
+Have fun!
+No dependencies needed.